nebulaqt/RPTB/README.md

 # Remote Proxy Toolbox (RPTB)

 Remote Proxy Toolbox (RPTB) is a command-line application designed to make managing Caddy servers easier.
 Additionally, it provides the functionality to check your reverse proxy status from outside your network using an API hosted on a Vultr VPS.
 This API can be self-hosted on your own VPS or any other location of your choice.
-You will need to recompile the application with the IP address of your own API in the `CheckDomain.cs` file, specifically within the `private const string BaseUrl` variable.
+You will need to recompile the application with the IP address of your own API in the `CheckDomain.cs` file, specifically within the `private const string BaseUrl` variable if you do not wish to use the default host i provide.

 ## Overview